arnavkumr/raycong/README.md

-# Racong: A Pong Game!
+# Raycong: A Pong Game!

-Racong is a simple pong game made using the C programming language with the help of [Raylib](https://www.raylib.com) library.
+Raycong is a simple pong game made using the C programming language with the help of [Raylib](https://www.raylib.com) library.

-Racong is my first C project after learning C programming in my first semester of college.
+Raycong is my first C project after learning C programming in my first semester of college.

 ## Development
 I followed [this](https://youtu.be/VLJlTaFvHo4) YouTube tutorial while developing this project.
 In the tutorial, the language used is C++ but I have used C in this game.